 Better image quality and accuracy

-The cone beam CT zones in on specific spot, allowing dentists to examine an area that is as small as a single tooth’s root.
+The cone beam CT zones in on a specific spot, allowing dentists to examine an area that is as small as a single tooth’s root.
 The 3D capabilities mean that the dentist can view what’s going on in the patient’s mouth from different angles for better diagnosis and a complete evaluation.

 Images bone and soft tissues